gaehlerm/SoftwareEngineering/README.md

 As you can see, the most complexity in tests originates from sub optimal code.
 If you write good code, the tests will be easy to write.
 In good code, there are few arguments with little nested structure and all elements in a list are treated equally.
 Therefore the number of test cases is low.

-## Parts of a test
+## Stages of a test

 As we have seen, a test generally consists of 3 stages.

 The first stage is the setup.
 It creates all the required objects for the test.
-Usually these are all the variables.
-For components and component tests, this may also be copying or creating files or even databases.
+Usually this consists of initializing all variables.
+For integration tests however, this may also involve copying or creating files, or even databases.

 The second stage is the execution of the test.
-Here you run the function you want to test and check that the result is as expected.
+Here you run the function you want to test and assert that the results are as expected.

 The third stage is the teardown.
 It cleans up all the files you created during the setup and execution stage of the test.